 CHRISTIAN GROWTH INSTITUTE

-The first class at the Roanoke center for 2018 is BRETHREN LIFE AND THOUGHT, taught by David K. Shumate.
-District Executive Minister.
-These Sunday afternoon classes will be held January 14, January 28, February 11 and February 25, 2018 from 2:00 p.m. - 6:00 p.m. (weather permitting) at the District Resource Center, 3402 Plantation Road, NE, Roanoke, VA.
-Tuition for the class is $75.00 and students are responsible for purchasing the required textbooks which are: Fruit of the Vine, Donald F. Durnbaugh, Brethren press, 1997 and Another Way of Believing: A Brethren Theology, Dale W Brown, Brethren Press, 2005.
-For more information or to obtain a registration form, please contact Judy Mills, Center Coordinator at (540) 992-1980 or <email@example.com>.
-Make checks payable to VIRLINA DISTRICT and mail to: Judy Mills, Roanoke Center Coordinator, 2805 Nace Rd, Fincastle, VA 24090-4515.
-CEU credit is available for ordained ministers who choose to audit CGI classes.
+The next class to be held at the Roanoke Center will be PREACHING, taught by J. Stuart Kelly.
+Textbooks for the class are: Taylor, Barbara Brown.
+The Preaching Life.
+Cowley Publications, 7th printing, copyright 1993.
+Long, Thomas G. The Witness of Preaching.
+Published by Westminster John Knox Press, Second Edition, copyright 2005.
+These are both available on Amazon.
+The Sunday afternoon classes will be held on July 29, August 5, August 26, and September 9, 2018 from 2 – 6 p.m. at the District Resource Center, 3402 Plantation Road, NE, Roanoke, VA.
+Tuition for the class will be $75.00 and students are responsible for purchasing the necessary textbooks.
+For more information or to obtain an application please contact Judy Mills, Center Coordinator.
+Phone: (540) 992-1980, E-mail: <email@example.com>;.
+Make checks payable to VIRLINA DISTRICT and mail with registration form by July 20, to: Judy Mills, Roanoke Center Coordinator, 2805 Nace Rd, Fincastle, VA 24090-4515.
+CEU credit is available for ordained ministers taking the class.

 To learn more about the Christian Growth Institute, check out it's page here.

 Know of other Continuing Education classes or opportunities that you want others to know about?
 Email firstname.lastname@example.org and share it!

 - Sunday School Curriculum: Brethren Press https://shinecurriculum.com/